deuryferreira/deuryferreira/README.md

 ## 🚀 About Me

-Soy un apasionado **Full Stack Developer** especializado en tecnologías web modernas.
-Mi experiencia se centra en la construcción de **aplicaciones escalables** utilizando el ecosistema **JavaScript/TypeScript**.
-Poseo una sólida base tanto en desarrollo **Frontend** (React, Next.js) como **Backend** (Node.js, Python), siempre buscando implementar soluciones eficientes y amigables para el usuario.
-Constantemente aprendiendo y adaptándome a las nuevas tendencias tecnológicas.
+I am a passionate **Full Stack Developer** specializing in modern web technologies.
+My experience is focused on building **scalable applications** using the **JavaScript/TypeScript** ecosystem.
+I possess a strong foundation in both **Frontend** (React, Next.js) and **Backend** (Node.js, Python) development, constantly seeking to implement efficient and user-friendly solutions.
+I am committed to continuous learning and adapting to new technological trends.

 ---